-Bartle, Introduction to Real Analysis, used 92-93, 93-94, 94-95
+Bartle, Introduction to Real Analysis, used 92-93 through 95-96

-Other possible texts: K. G. Binmore, Mathematical Analysis, 2nd Edition W. Fulks, Advanced Calculus
+Other possible texts:

+K. G. Binmore, Mathematical Analysis, 2nd Edition

+W. Fulks, Advanced Calculus

-1. Binomial coefficients and binomial formula.
+- 1. Binomial coefficients and binomial formula.
 Sum of geometric progression.
-Polynomialsorder of a zero and factorization.

-2. Inequalities and operations with inequalities.
-Monotone functions, monotone sequences.
+Polynomials-order of a zero and factorization. - 2.
+Inequalities and operations with inequalities.
+Monotone functions, monotone sequences. - 3.
+Boundedness.

-3. Boundedness.
 Finding an upper and a lower bound for a given sequence or for a rational function on an interval.
-Other types of elementary estimates.

-4. Definition of the limit.
+Other types of elementary estimates. - 4.
+Definition of the limit.
 Limit rules.
-Standard examples of the limit.

-5. Subsequences.
-Connection between the limit of a function and convergent sequences (without proof).

-6. Definition of continuity.
+Standard examples of the limit. - 5.
+Subsequences.
+Connection between the limit of a function and convergent sequences (without proof). - 6.
+Definition of continuity.
 Properties of continuous functions (without proof).

-Course Coordinator: Bogdan Baishanski Summer 1994